seanyoung247/Plum/README.md

 **Browsing**

 - (US001) - As a cook I want the website to make suggestions to me so I can be introduced to new content.
+- (US002) - As a cook I want to see reviews and ratings from other users so I can select the best content.

 **Searching**

-- (US002) - As a cook I want to search recipes by name so that I can find specific dishes that I want to make.
+- (US003) - As a cook I want to search recipes by name so that I can find specific dishes that I want to make.
-- (US003) - As a cook I want to search recipes on cuisine type so that I can get dishes of a specific type I want to make.
+- (US004) - As a cook I want to search recipes on cuisine type so that I can get dishes of a specific type I want to make.
-- (US004) - As a cook I want to be able to be able to filter recipes based on cooking time so I can get dishes I have time to prepare.
+- (US005) - As a cook I want to be able to be able to filter recipes based on cooking time so I can get dishes I have time to prepare.
-- (US005) - As a cook I want to save my favourite recipes so that I can quickly find them again in the future.
+- (US006) - As a cook I want to save my favourite recipes so that I can quickly find them again in the future.

 **Uploading**

-- (US006) - As a recipe creator I want to upload my own recipes so that other users can benefit from them.
+- (US007) - As a recipe creator I want to upload my own recipes so that other users can benefit from them.
-- (US007) - As a recipe creator I want to gain feedback on my recipes so I can discover improvements.
+- (US008) - As a recipe creator I want to gain feedback on my recipes so I can discover improvements.
-- (US008) - As a recipe creator I want to be able to edit a recipe I've posted so I can improve it.
+- (US009) - As a recipe creator I want to be able to edit a recipe I've posted so I can improve it.

 **Administration**

-- (US009) - As an admin I want to be able to edit content to ensure it adheres to site rules.
+- (US010) - As an admin I want to be able to edit content to ensure it adheres to site rules.
-- (US010) - As an admin I want to be able to add cuisine categories so users can search efficiently.
+- (US011) - As an admin I want to be able to add cuisine categories so users can search efficiently.

 ##  Design